-Be aware that there are some limitations/requirements if you want your various processes to coordinate recovery using this registration process:
+Be aware that there are some limitations/requirements if you want your various processes to coordinate recovery using registration:

 - 1. There can be only one environment handle per environment per process.
 In the case of multi-threaded processes, the environment handle must be shared across threads. - 2.
 All processes sharing the environment must use registration.
-If registration is not uniformly used across all participating processes, then you can see inconsistent results in terms of your application's ability to recognize that recovery must be run. - You can not use this mechanism with the failchk() mechanism described in the next section.
+If registration is not uniformly used across all participating processes, then you can see inconsistent results in terms of your application's ability to recognize that recovery must be run.